Urbanization, Runoff, Overland Flow and Flooding - How Sprawl of Ontario Cities Drives Flood Risk and Insurance Losses in Urban Areas

 Redevelopment and increased urbanization in east Toronto - no residential, single lot stormwater management controls to mitigate runoff impacts to existing drainage system.

-And this shows intensification in York Region in an area developed in the early 1950's but undergoing redevelopment / intensification, expanding impervious area coverage, to this day:
+And this shows intensification in the GTA in an area developed in the early 1950's but undergoing redevelopment / intensification, expanding impervious area coverage, to this day: